 Unless you have been there, it is difficult to find the right words.
 If your friend or loved one needs a helping hand, here are some timeless words that can help (and some that you should avoid).

 Believe That the Problem is Real

 When your friend talks about addiction and recovery, do them and yourself a favor.
 Believe it.
 The news might come as a shock.
 Maybe you have preconceived ideas about people with addiction problems.
 Your friend might not meet any of the criteria that you imagined.
 Addictions happen at every socioeconomic level.
 They affect rich and poor alike.

 Do: express your belief in the person and in his or her ability to fight addiction successfully.

 Avoid: downplaying or denying that the addiction is real.
 People in recovery need support.
-Psychology Today explains that denying it can compound the embarrassment they may already feel.
+Denying it can compound the embarrassment they may already feel.